hcsullivan12/DarkGeant4-HunterSullivan/README.md

 Geant4.9.6 and lua5.2+ is required.
 Please be sure to have **lua5.2-dev** packages installed on your computer, otherwise the program simply won't compile.

+## Supported Platforms

+RHEL 6/7, its derivatives and Ubuntu 16.04 are fully supported.
+Instructions on installing DarkGeant4 and Geant4.x can be found within the [wiki](https://github.com/Davenport-Physics/DarkGeant4/wiki/Compiling-and-Installing-Geant4.9.6) for the various platforms.

+Platforms not officially supported may still be able to run DG4, provided that the necessary dependencies are met.

+### Known working platforms

+Ubuntu 14.04 (cmake3 needs a ppa)

 ## Building DarkGeant4

 In the working directory, type the following commands to build the application.
 Be aware the commands may need some modifications to suit your particular environment.